Yellow Teas

 Jun Shan Yin Zhen (君山银针) — here, the "yin zhen" is the same as the "yin zhen" in Silver Needle Tea (Bai Hao Yin Zhen), which refers to the soft white fuzz on the tea buds.
 Thus, the name is Silver Needle Yellow Tea.
 This famous tea is from Mt.
 Jun in Hunan Province, and Chinese tea enthusiasts know it as an ancient tribute tea and as the favorite tea of Mao Zedong.

-Today, farmers produce Huang Cha exclusively in China.
+Today, Huang Cha is produced exclusively in China.
 There is a Korean tea called "Hwangcha" (황차), which also means Yellow Tea.
 However, this Korean tea shouldn't be confused with the Chinese one.
-Although it is called Yellow Tea, the processing methods are very different, which wouldn't put it in the Chinese Yellow Tea category as we know it.
+Although it is called Yellow Tea, the processing methods differ markedly, which wouldn't place it in the Chinese Yellow Tea category as we know it.
 Korean Hwang Cha is also a lightly oxidized tea, albeit more similar to Oolong or lighter oxidized Black Tea (Hongcha) in its processing and taste.

 How To Brew Yellow Tea